 Environmental Sustainability

-Our beachfront location means that we at Napier Beach TOP 10 are very aware of the need to act responsibly to protect our environment and preserve our ocean for the benefit of future generations.
+Our beachfront location also means that we are even more aware of the need to act responsibly to protect our environment and preserve our ocean for the benefit of future generations.

 All trees, plants and shrubs were planted by us to help make our park the tranquil Holiday Park it is today – appreciated by guests, visitors, cyclists (we are based at the end of a cycleway) native birds and animal life.
 We have an initiative as park to make a conscious effort to add 200 new plants to the park each year for the next three years – that’s an additional 600 plants!